KobbyBawuah/Fullstack-Custom-AI-Chatbot/privateGPT/README.md

 Built with [LangChain](https://github.com/hwchase17/langchain), [GPT4All](https://github.com/nomic-ai/gpt4all), [Chroma](https://www.trychroma.com/) and [SentenceTransformers](https://www.sbert.net/).

 # Environment Setup
-In order to set your environment up to run the code here,
+In order to set your environment up to run the server,

 Go into a new terminal and change directory to privateGPT